TIBCOSoftware/cic-cli-core/README.md

 #### download

 Use this method in case you need to download files.\
-You can also show progressbar on terminal by just passing last parameter `true` ot the function.
+You can also show progress bar on terminal by just passing last parameter `true` ot the function.

 ```ts
 let req = new HTTPRequest('cmdName', 'PluginName');